xen-project/xen/docs/misc/xen-command-line.markdown

 the converse; transmitted and received characters will have their MSB cleared.
 This allows a single port to be shared by two subsystems (e.g. console and debugger).

+`dbgp` indicates that Xen should use a USB debug port.

 `none` indicates that Xen should not use a console.
 This option only makes sense on its own.